AlexisDEarl/reciprocity_and_nepotism_in_superb_starlings/README.md

 2. **code**

-   Scripts for all analyses can be found here.
+   Scripts for all analyses (done in R version 4.3.1) can be found here.

 # Contact
 If you have any questions or suggestions please feel free to open an issue on this repo or email me at ade2102@columbia.edu.